 Hawaii is one of the 50 United States and therefore a passport is not required for US citizens and legal residents.
-For example, if you are a US citizen or legal US resident in New York, you don’t need a passport to fly to California or Texas or any US state, therefore you don’t need a passport to visit Hawaii.
+For example, if you are a US citizen or legal US resident in New York, you don’t need a passport to fly to California or Texas or any US state, therefore you aren’t required to present a passport to visit Hawaii.
 Though US citizens and legal US residents don’t need a passport to fly to Hawaii, a government issued form of identification is required for anyone over the age of 18 as described at this TSA link.

 Though U.S. citizens and legal residents don’t need a passport to travel to Hawaii, a government-issued photo identification is required for adult travelers age 18 and older.
 A couple of examples of government-issued photo identification include driver’s license and passport.
 See this TSA link for other valid forms of identification.

 If you are not a U.S. citizen or legal U.S. resident, you are required to present a valid passport.
 For example, if you are a citizen of Australia and you visit Hawaii, you are required to present a valid Australian passport.
 Here’s what the U.S. Department of Homeland Security says: